 Well... they probably were, but were too polite and hospitable to show it.

 This is a guest post by Paulette Lee, a retired international development communications professional and former award-winning broadcast journalist from Los Angeles.
-An avid solo traveler who has been to more than 50 countries and lived and worked in Sub-Saharan Africa, for the past five years she has lived in the Washington DC area.
-Her next planned adventure is to move to France.
+An avid solo traveler who has been to more than 50 countries and lived and worked in Sub-Saharan Africa, for the past five years she has lived in the Washington DC area - and now lives in France.
+Follow Paulette's Adventures Abroad on her blog.